reTHINK-project/dev-catalogue/doc/assessment/Readme.md

 ### Methodology and setup

-Deliverable [D6.3] provides a detailed performance evaluation of the Catalogue using dummy test hyperties and ProtoStubs.
-As such, the evaluation of the catalogue in this deliverable repeats the methodology as described in [D6.3] but uses actual, larger components served by the catalogue, i.e., actual hypeties and ProtoStubs as developed over the coarse of the the prject are retrieved to evalute the catalogue’s performance.
+Deliverable [D6.3] provides a detailed performance evaluation of the Catalogue using dummy test Hyperties and ProtoStubs.
+As such, the evaluation of the catalogue in this deliverable repeats the methodology as described in [D6.3] but uses actual, larger components served by the catalogue, i.e., actual Hyperties and ProtoStubs as developed over the course of the project are retrieved to evaluate the catalogue’s performance.
 The tests mimic a real world situation in which a client requests its runtime from the Catalogue Server.

 #### System under Test

 The system under test (SUT) comprises set-up of the catalogue as found in the reTHINK testbed deployment.
 The set-up resembles a deployment found at a commercial service provider.
-In fact, the set-up in the figure below is the testbed setup at Fraunhofer Fokus, which is as a virtulized platform (as a service) run on commercial equipment and network components guarged by a commercial firewall.
-The used hardware is unchanged with regard to the tests run for the initial assesments documented in [D6.3] and hence not described in detail herein.
+In fact, the set-up in the figure below is the testbed setup at Fraunhofer Fokus, which is as a virtualized platform (as a service), run on commercial equipment and network components guarded by a commercial firewall.
+The used hardware is unchanged with regard to the tests run for the initial assessments documented in [D6.3] and hence not described in detail herein.
 As in the former assessment of the catalogue, autobench and httperf are used to probe the SUT.

 ![Figure -- System under test (SUT) for the Catalogue performance assessment](./catalogue-fokus-performance-test-setup.png)

 #### Retrieved Catalogue objects

 Performance tests were conducted for retrieving all information for a Hyperty Runtime stored in the catalogue.
-In a first experiment, the Catalogue Object Descriptor is retrieved from the Catalgoue Server.
+In a first experiment, the Catalogue Object Descriptor is retrieved from the Catalogue Server.
 The descriptor contains all information about the stored object in order to decide at the client if a full retrieval of the object’s source code is necessary.
-The actual executalbe code of the Hyperty Runtime is retrieved in a second experiment.
+The actual executable code of the Hyperty Runtime is retrieved in a second experiment.

-As such, the experiments mimic the real world behavior of the reTHINK system in which clients may retireve a catalogue object descriptor first in order to decide if a locally stored copy of a prefious fetch is still up to date, and in case a newer version of the source is available, perform a full fetch of the catalogue object including the executalbe source code.
+As such, the experiments mimic the real world behaviour of the reTHINK system in which clients may retrieve a catalogue object descriptor first in order to decide if a locally stored copy of a previous fetch is still up to date, and in case a newer version of the source is available, perform a full fetch of the catalogue object including the executable source code.
-The Catalogue Object Descriptor for the Runtime is hown below.
+The Catalogue Object Descriptor for the Runtime is shown below.

 ```
 {